SidharthBabu121/SemEval-Task-5-Clickbait-Spoiler-for-SemEval-Task/README.md

 5) After git cloning this project, please go to the data folder and unzip the qa file.

+## Setting up data for colab

+1) Before running the notebooks right click folder named "data" and "models" located in "NLP243_2022/Group1" folder of google drive.
+2) Select "Add shortcut to Drive"
+3) Select "My Drive"
+4) Select "ADD SHORTCUT"

+This will ensure all the data paths are setup to run in colab.

 ## Details of Importance: